muppet9010/Factorio-Science-Off/README.md

 - A small GUI will show your progress of current science packs and points.
 Plus any time or point goal you are competing against.
 - Your progress in science packs and points can be seen in the production graph.
 - You can load previous play data and compete against it, with the target science packs and points shown in the production graph with a graph logo over them.
+This gives you a built in equivilent to time splits in speed runs.
 At the end of the run you will get the option to export this data for use in future runs.
 This exported data can be loaded prior to a run via the Target Run Data setting.
 - At the end of a run (time or points limit reached) the game will freeze and you can review your base and production graph.
 See the runtime settings for the 2 types of game freezing (Editor Mode or Spectator).
+- Option to have a timestamped points written to chat console for recording milestones and for streamer chat.
+Interval controlled by mod setting.

 Science Pack Point Values
 =================